-You’ll see a Marketing Land article that appears, one that’s in the AMP format.
+You’ll see a MarTech article that appears, one that’s in the AMP format.
 If you click on this article, it loads quickly.
 But the URL isn’t for our sibling site, Marketing Land.
 Instead, it’s for Google:

 What’s happening is that Google is serving the page from its cache.
 It does this because Google claims that this means the page will load more quickly than if it’s served from the publisher’s site.

 Would skipping the Google cache really hurt?
 What if Google didn’t use its own cache?
 What if it sent people directly to a publisher’s AMP page on the publisher’s site.
 Would that really slow the experience down that much?

 For instance, instead of loading the page in the example above from the Google cache URL here…

 Google could instead send people to where the AMP page lives on our own site: